algorithmica-org/algorithmica/content/english/hpc/cpu-cache/bandwidth.md

 weight: 1
 ---

-- In-between CPU registers and RAM, there is a hierarchy of *caches* that exist to speed up access to frequently used data: "lower" layers are faster, but more expensive and therefore smaller in size.
+On the data path between the CPU registers and the RAM, there is a hierarchy of *caches* that exist to speed up access to frequently used data: the layers closer to the processor are are faster, but also smaller in size.
+The word "faster" here means two things:

+- The time between the moment when a read (or write) is initiated and the moment when it is (latency).
+- The number of

 - Caching is done transparently; when there isn't enough space to fit a new cache line, the least recently used one automatically gets evicted to the next, slower layer of cache hierarchy.
 The programmer can't control this process explicitly.

+-->

-For many algorithms, memory bandwidth is the most important characteristic of the cache system.
-Coincidentally, it is also the easiest to measure.
+For many algorithms, *memory bandwidth* is the most important characteristic of the cache system.
+And at the same time, it is also the easiest to measure.

-For our benchmark, let's create an array and linearly iterate over it $K$ times, incrementing its values:
+For our experiment, we create an array and iterate over it $K$ times incrementing its values:

 ```cpp
 int a[N];